elliswmartin/autocrop/README.md

       mv "$file" "${file/J1/J2}"
     done

-## Mac Setup
+## Usage (Mac Only)
+1. Make sure you have Homebrew and ImageMagick installed.

 Download [Homebrew](https://brew.sh/ "Homebrew").

 Use Homebrew to install [ImageMagick](https://imagemagick.org/ "ImageMagick"):

-    brew install imagemagick
+    $ brew install imagemagick

-### Folder Structure
-This script relies on a particular file structure which described below so that users can replicate or adjust according to their own needs.
+1. This script ships assuming the following folder structure.
+You are welcome to modify this for your needs within the /trim_deskew.sh script.

+        ├── Desktop
+        │   ├── Crop
+        │   ├── Processed

+1. Add your images to be processed into the "/Desktop/Crop" folder.

+1. Open Terminal and navigate to the location of the /trim_deskew.sh script:

+        $ cd <path/to/autocrop/folder>

+1. Run the script.
+Trimmed and deskewed images will appear in the "/Desktop/Processed" folder.

+        $ trim_deskew.sh

 #### Crop
 Desktop folder where partially-processed images are saved.
 These TIFF files have been previously inverted to positive, converted to black & white, flipped on the vertical edge, and have OMCA metadata appended to them in a custom Photoshop Action.
 Photoshop saves them to a subfolder within Crop called TIFF.

-#### Processed
-Desktop folder that script copies all files from the Crop folder to.
-Through the execution of the script, these TIFF files become the final reference-level TIFF files that get backed up to the server (as well as the Master DNG files).